Go to product information

 Pulling harness, Y-harness, T-harness - how do different dog harness models differ from each other?

-• T-harness
+• T-harnesses

-Y-harness refers to a harness whose chest part branches out between the dog's legs in the shape of the letter Y. The fitted Y-harness allows the dog's legs to move naturally, both when walking and running.
-The short (ending at the middle of the back) Y-shaped harness is perfect for everyday life, jogging and camping.
-However, you should get a pulling harness for the actual pulling hobby, because if the dog pulls strongly in a normal Y-harness, the pulling will cause the neck opening of the harness to rise up on the throat, regardless of how well-fitting the harness is otherwise.
+A Y-harness refers to a harness whose chest part branches between the dog's legs in the shape of the letter Y. A well-fitting Y-harness allows the dog's legs to move naturally and freely both when walking and running.
+A short (ending at the mid-back) Y-shaped harness is excellent for everyday use, walking, and hiking.
+However, for actual pulling sports, pulling harnesses should be acquired, because if the dog pulls strongly in normal Y-harnesses, the pull causes the harness's neck opening to rise up to the throat regardless of how well the harness fits otherwise.

-• sled dog harness
+• Pulling harness

-The sled dog harnesses are also Y-shaped from the front.
-However, the side parts of the harness and the attachment point of the drawcord differ from normal short Y-harnesses intended for everyday use.
-In a sled dog harness, the strap is attached to the attachment loop on the dog's rear.
-The pull comes through the side pieces sewn to the back on the chest part of the harness.
-The pull therefore pulls the harness below the lower edge of the neck opening, away from the top of the dog's throat.
-Thus, the pressure of the pull is not directed at the dog's throat, unlike what easily happens, for example, when the dog pulls in a normal everyday harness. the light-colored dog is standing sideways and is wearing a correctly sized harness In a pulling harness, the pressure of the pull is distributed through the side pieces on the rear slope to the dog's chest, and therefore does not apply to the dog's throat.
+Pulling harnesses are also structurally Y-shaped from the front.
+However, the side parts of the harness and the attachment point of the Pull line differ from the normal short Y-harnesses intended for everyday use.
+In pulling harnesses, the strap is attached to the attachment loop on the dog's rump.
+The pull comes diagonally from the rear through the side pieces sewn to the chest part of the harness.
+The pull thus pulls the lower edge of the harness's neck opening down, away from the dog's throat.
+Therefore, the pulling pressure does not apply to the dog's throat, unlike what easily happens, for example, when the dog pulls in normal everyday harnesses.

-When to get a dog harness?
+When to get a pulling harness for the dog?

 Neck opening

-• Try at this stage (still without traction), how many fingertips can easily fit between the dog's neck and the harness.
-If more than two fingers slip in there easily, it indicates that the neck opening is probably too big.
-If the neck opening of the pulling harness is too big, it can hang over the dog's shoulders and shoulder blades when pulling properly.
-This interferes with the normal movement of the front legs and can lead to joint stress injuries.
-As a rule of thumb, two fingertips can fit between the dog's neck and the neck opening of a suitable pulling harness without traction - only one for small dogs.
+• At this stage (still without pulling), try how many fingertips fit easily between the dog's neck and the harness.
+If more than two fingers slip in easily, it indicates that the neck opening is probably too large.
+If the pulling harness's neck opening is too big, it will slip down onto the dog's shoulders and shoulder blades during a strong pull.
+This disturbs the normal movement of the front legs and can lead to joint strain injuries.
+As a rule of thumb, without pulling, two fingertips should fit between the dog's neck and the suitable pulling harness's neck opening – only one for small dogs.

-• Next, pull the harness strongly backwards from the fastening loop of the drawstring and feel with your index finger perpendicular to the lower edge of the neck opening of the harness, can you feel the upper edge of the tip of the dog's sternum.
+• Next, pull the harness strongly backward from the attachment loop of the Pull line and feel with your index finger perpendicularly from the lower edge of the harness neck opening, do you feel the upper edge of the dog's breastbone tip?
 See the picture below.
-At this point, the pull on the harness should be as strong as when the dog is working in the harness.
+At this stage, the pull in the harness should be as strong as when the dog is working in the harness.

 Chest piece